-The exterior colors of all Residential Units and Structures must be approved by the ARC.
+The exterior colors of all Residential Units and Structures shall be approved by the ARC.
 Colors of high reflectivity and/or primary colors are not allowed.
-Any color used should be appropriate to the level and style of architecture.
-Colors that complement the surrounding Improvements and existing environment are encouraged.
-Specific exterior material colors (including, as applicable, main body color, trim color, roofs, window frames, doors and accent color) should not exceed a 25% Light Reflective Value (LRV) and must be submitted as samples for specific ARC approval.
+Any color used shall be appropriate to the level and style of architecture and shall complement the surrounding Improvements and existing environment.
+Specific exterior material colors (including, as applicable, main body color, trim color, roofs, window frames, doors and accent color) shall not exceed a 25% Light Reflective Value (LRV) and shall be submitted as samples for specific ARC approval.

-Plans and specifications submitted to the ARC must include details of the exterior color scheme, including all exterior surfaces.
+Plans and specifications submitted to the ARC shall include details of the exterior color scheme, including all exterior surfaces.
 ARC may require a one (1) square foot minimum sample color panel of both principal and accent colors, and any other physical samples necessary for approval.

-Any repainting or redecorating of exterior surfaces will also require submittal of a color scheme to the ARC for approval unless repainting with the same colors.
+Any repainting or redecorating of exterior surfaces shall also require submittal of a color scheme to the ARC for approval unless repainting with the same colors.